altruios/namshubettulpa/public/namshubettuple/seeds-of-a-new-world.md

 ~And into a city on fire~
 }
 {%%%%
-mn:L
+mn:LX
 }
 {
 ~The Lux was not a human, it was more than the sum of two humans~ ~It was also the space between~
 ~Syncretic thoughts and ideas unspoken but known in harmony~ ~There was no Lenny, no Jochek, only Lux~
-~The Lux was in the link~
+~And the Lux was in the link~
-~And the link was disconnecting from itself~
+~Which was disconnecting from itself~
 ~Thoughts and memories, ideas - hopes... were selectively spreading apart~ ~Growing isolated into compressed islands, surrounded by both a blindingly white light, and what the Lux presumed to be Al-tok~
-~A gathering mass of void, hardened by some sort of dark despair~ ~The Lux felt a ripping sensation - from their center~ 'L::We can still get there'
+~A gathering mass of void, hardened by some sort of dark despair~ ~The Lux felt a ripping sensation - from their center~ 'LX::We can still get there'
 ~Even the Lux themselves were breaking~
 'J::Lenny would find a way'
 ~The Lux let themselves relax further apart~
-'L::They are spreading apart'
+'LX::They are spreading apart'
 ~The ideas, the dreams...~
 'L::They are coalescing'
 'J::Into people?'
 ~They thought so~
-'L::We need to pick one'
+'LX::We need to pick one'
-'LX::Two, and sooner the better'
+'J::Two, and sooner the better'
 'L::We were close - I think any of these will do' ~What was happening to the link and why was also of concern~ ~But getting out of it was greater~
 ~The islands of thoughts and memories grew distant from each other~ ~They were unsure if they could span the distance~ ~Then they were sure they could not~
-"L::We're going to have to split"
+"LX::We're going to have to split"
 ~Jochek was already on it~
 ~The ripping sensation continued down the core of their being~ *Their hearts separated and filled with Algera*